Clarence Cameron White: Education

 White continued his private studies in 1894 with Joseph Douglass, another notable black violinist and grandson of abolitionist Frederick Douglass, at Howard University.
 He attended Oberlin Conservatory of Music, the alma mater of his parents, from 1896 until 1901 where he studied with Frederick Doolittle, Cook's former violin teacher.
 White left in 1901 before graduating to accept a teaching position in Pittsburgh, Pennsylvania that fell through after one month.
 Shortly thereafter he won a violin scholarship through the Hartford School of Music where he studied with Franz Micki.

 White was a protégé of Emma Azalia Hackley who raised money for his scholarship to allow him to study abroad.
 Traveling to London, he studied composition with Samuel Coleridge-Taylor in 1906; he returned to the city again from 1908 to 1910 to study violin with Michael Zacharewitsch.
-During the period of 1930 to 1932, he studied with Raoul Laparra in Paris.
+He received two fellowships from the Rosenwald Fund, which enabled him to spend two years from 1930 to 1932 in Paris,France where he studied with Raoul Laparra.